mschmidty/bio_notes/web_dev_notes/_posts/2018-12-08-django_notes.md

     path('', views.index, name='index'),
 ]
 ```

-Then poin the root `urls.py` file to the app `urls.py`.  the root/urls.py file should look like this:
+Then point the root `urls.py` file to the app `urls.py`.  the root/urls.py file should look like this:
 ```python
 from django.contrib import admin from django.urls import include, path